MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-permissions.md

 ms.date: 03/23/2023
 ---

-# Get started with permissions, access, and security groups
+# Get started with permissions and access

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-When it comes to accessing an Azure DevOps feature, it's helpful to understand the following key concepts.
+In this article, learn about how you can manage access levels and permissions via inheritance, security groups, roles, and more in Azure DevOps.
+Get started by understanding the following key concepts.

 - **[About permissions](#permissions)**:
 	- All users added to Azure DevOps are added to one or more default *security groups*.